 - a.
 Identify which agency is responsible for pursuing fraud and overpayments (e.g., State Office of the Inspector General, State Attorney): The Lead Agency has a Special Investigations Unit that reviews and pursues any potentially fraudulent activity.
 There is also an Overpayment team that referrals are sent to for any suspected overpayments.
 Once the Overpayment team determines if there is an overpayment if the case meets the definitions of fraudulent activity a referral is then made to the fraud departments.
-The Issuance and Collections Department also reviews and determines provider overpayments for the Lead Agency. - Check and describe all activities, including the results of such activity, that the Lead Agency uses to investigate and recover improper payments due to fraud.
+The Issuance and Collections Department also reviews and determines provider overpayments for the Lead Agency. - b.
+Check and describe all activities, including the results of such activity, that the Lead Agency uses to investigate and recover improper payments due to fraud.
 Consider in your response potential fraud committed by providers, clients, staff, vendors, and contractors.
 Include in the description how each activity assists in the investigation and recovery of improper payment due to fraud or intentional program violations.
-Activities can include, but are not limited to, the following:

-- i.
-Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount.
-Describe the activities and the results of these activities based on the most recent analysis: Click or tap here to enter text. - ii. □ Coordinate with and refer to the other State/Territory agencies (e.g., State/Territory collection agency, law enforcement agency).
-Describe the activities and the results of these activities based on the most recent analysis: Click or tap here to enter text. - iii.
-Recover through repayment plans.
+Activities can include, but are not limited to, the following: - i. [ ] Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount.
+Describe the activities and the results of these activities based on the most recent analysis: - ii. [ ] Coordinate with and refer to the other State/Territory agencies (e.g., State/Territory collection agency, law enforcement agency).
+Describe the activities and the results of these activities based on the most recent analysis: - iii. [x] Recover through repayment plans.
 Describe the activities and the results of these activities based on the most recent analysis: If a CCDF provider has an improper payment due to an unintentional program violation, the Lead Agency will set up a payment plan with the provider if they are not active.
-They have the option to pay in full or make payment arrangements. - iv.
-Reduce payments in subsequent months.
+They have the option to pay in full or make payment arrangements.
+Ideal results of this would be a full recoupment of the full overpayment. - iv. [x] Reduce payments in subsequent months.
 Describe the activities and the results of these activities based on the most recent analysis: If a CCDF provider has an improper payment due to an unintentional program violation, the Lead Agency will reduce the subsequent payments made to the provider by a percentage each month until the improper payment has been paid in full.
-If the provider fails to make payment arrangements, the entire unintentional program violation amount will be taken at the next billing cycle. - v.
-Recover through State/Territory tax intercepts.
-Describe the activities and the results of these activities based on the most recent analysis: Click or tap here to enter text. - vi.
-Recover through other means.
-Describe the activities and the results of these activities based on the most recent analysis: Click or tap here to enter text. - vii.
-Establish a unit to investigate and collect improper payments and describe the composition of the unit.
-Describe the activities and the results of these activities based on the most recent analysis: The Issuance and Collections unit is made up of Fiscal Compliance Analysts who will investigate the unintentional program violations, decide, and attempt to collect an overpayment. - viii.
-Other.
-Describe the activities and the results of these activities: Click or tap here to enter text. - c.
-Does the Lead Agency investigate and recover improper payments due to unintentional program violations?
+If the provider fails to make payment arrangements, the entire unintentional program violation amount will be taken at the next billing cycle.
+Ideal results of this would be a full recoupment of the full overpayment amount. ٧. [ ] Recover through State/Territory tax intercepts.
+Describe the activities and the results of these activities based on the most recent analysis: [ ] Recover through other means.
+Describe the activities and the results of these vi. activities based on the most recent analysis: vii. [x] Establish a unit to investigate and collect improper payments and describe the composition of the unit.
+Describe the activities and the results of these activities based on the most recent analysis: The Issuance and Collections unit is made up of Fiscal Compliance Analysts who will investigate the unintentional program violations, decide, and attempt to collect an overpayment.
+Establishing this team has increased the number of cases reviewed and the recoupment of overpayments. viii. [ ] Other.
+Describe the activities and the results of these activities: Does the Lead Agency investigate and recover improper payments due to unintentional program violations? [ ] No.